 Tajikistan has its own restrictions to select candidates to make the pilgrimage.
 Applicants must be above the age of 40 and should be vetted by local authorities, who do background checks.

 “We don’t know if the virus would go away by the time of the next hajj.
-Or if I would be well enough to make the journey,” says Salohiddin Mirzoev, a 56-year-old driver from the village of Khirmanak, some 15 kilometres west of the capital, Dushanbe.
+Or if I would be well enough to make the journey,” says Salohiddin Mirzoev, a 56-year-old driver from the village of Khirmanak, some 15 kilometers west of the capital, Dushanbe.

 Mirzoev, too, made it to the hajj list this year after registering for the quota in 2015.
 With a driver’s salary, Mirzoev barely makes ends meet.

 “But my two sons who work in Russia pooled their money to pay for my trip to the hajj,” Mirzoev told RFE/RL.
-“Every Muslim dream of making this pilgrimage.
+“Every Muslim dreams of making this pilgrimage.
 I hope I’ll make it next year.”
 RFE/RL